-- September 30, 2022: Branch Participation Form - October 31, 2022: Branch Participation Fee of \$600 due. - Payment may be made by credit card via Paypal or by check made payable to The English Speaking Union of the United States. - Schools in MMOA branches unable to pay the fee will be charged a \$75 fee per school. - Branches conduct outreach to recruit new and returning schools. - October 1 February 25: School Participation Form and School Winner Entry Forms to be completed by participating schools and submitted online.
-A form for each participating branch can be found on the Shakespeare homepage of the website. - March 5, 2023: DEADLINE to hold all branch competitions and submit Branch Winner Form available on the website under Branch Resources.. - As soon as your competition has concluded, please submit the Branch Winner Form.
-We will share the Winner Packet directly with the winning student directly. - May 6, 2023: Branches should complete all financial documentation and present this package to the branch treasurer.
+- September 15, 2023: Branch Participation Form due - September 30, 2023: Branch Participation Fee of \$600 due.
+Payment may be made by credit card via Paypal or by check made payable to The English Speaking Union of the United States.
+Schools in MMOA branches unable to pay the fee will be charged a \$75 fee per school. - October 1 February 16: School Participation Form and School Winner Entry Forms to be completed by participating schools and submitted online.
+A form for each participating branch can be found on the Shakespeare homepage of the website. - March 10, 2024: DEADLINE to hold all branch competitions and submit Branch Winner Form available on the website under Branch Resources.
+As soon as your competition has concluded, please submit the Branch Winner Form.
+We will share the Winner Packet directly with the winning student directly. - May 6, 2024: Branches should complete all financial documentation and present this package to the branch treasurer.